nappa85/the_bored_devs/Teaching Rust to my wife/Lesson 1.md

 Every Integer type is named over it's size in bits

+_What's a bit?_
+Computers works in binary, everything is made up of bits, a bit can only be 0 or 1 (that's wht it's called binary, only two possible values), 8bits are 1 Byte, you commonly use Bytes when talking about file sizes.

 E.g. `u8` is an unsigned integer with size 8bit, that means it's value goes from 0 to 255<br/>
+_Why 255?_<br/>
-Why 255?
-Well, bits have only 2 possible values: 0 and 1.
-With 8 bits you can have 2 elevated at the eighth power possible values, that means 256 values, but one of those is 0, hence 255 is the maximum value.
+Well, with 8 bits you can have 2 elevated at the eighth power possible values, that means 256 values, but one of those is 0, hence 255 is the maximum value.

 E.g. `i8` is a signed integer with size 8bit, that means it's value goes from -128 to 127<br/>
 _Wait a moment, why `u8` goes up to 255 and `i8` only to `127`?_<br/>
 That's because the sign takes away 1 bit, and only 7 bits are left for the value<br/>
-_Ok, and why the minimum value is -128 and not -127?<br/>
+_Ok, and why the minimum value is -128 and not -127?_<br/>
 Well, you don't count 0 two times, don't you?

 Rust comes with integers of 8bits, 16bits, 32bits and 64bits.

+You can put the type at the end of the number to force it.

 ```rust
 10